-The Feast of Feasts, starts about 11pm.
-We will all dress up and go to the church.
-Little children are holding their lambatha (λαμπάδα), a colored candle ornamented with flowers or other spring and Easter art craft, a gift from the godparents.
-The adults will have to be contented with a plain white candle from the church – a discrimination I never comprehended.
+The Feast of Feasts starts at about 11 pm.
+We will all dress up and go to church.
+Little children are holding their lambada (λαμπάδα), a colored candle ornamented with flowers or other spring and Easter art craft, a gift from the godparents.
+The adults will have to be contented with a plain white candle from the church – discrimination I never comprehended.

-Just before midnight the celebration begins with the singing of the Odes of Lamentation.
-As the Resurrection Vespers begin, the church is in complete darkness.
+Just before midnight, the celebration begins with the singing of the Odes of Lamentation.
+As the Resurrection Vespers begins, the church is in complete darkness.
 A little before midnight, the priest takes the Holy Light from the altar and passes the flame to the faithful singing

 Come and receive light from the unwaning light and glorify Christ who arose from the dead.

 Then the priest leads the faithful out of the church to a Crucession (a procession with the cross) around the temple chanting: